WillHoffer/WillHoffer.github.io/index.md

 Here are some highlights:

 - [CV](https://willhoffer.com/cv/): my CV and publications
-- [Talks](https://willhoffer.com/talks/): talk tiles, abstracts, and slides
+- [Talks](https://willhoffer.com/talks/): talk titles, abstracts, and slides
 - [Quidditas](https://willhoffer.com/quidditas/): write-ups on a variety of topics